Posted on Oct 09, 2015 by Travis Jones

 Knowledge is power, so monitor air pollution levels (also known as PSI levels) in Singapore as closely as you can.
 If the PSI level gets to 100 or higher, it likely is not safe for children to be outdoors.
 If this is the case, keep them indoors as much as possible – only going outside for the purposes of transportation to school, etc. – and take additional precautions to make the air inside your home as healthy as possible.
 These precautions could include:

 Purchasing a HEPA room air purifier

 Washing bedding, stuffed animals and other fabrics regularly

 On top of this, while they may be difficult to find in a shop, specially designed N95 masks for children can be found online.
 Short of obtaining one of these, the nature of Singapore’s haze makes it practically inescapable outdoors.

 Realizing this, the final layer of protection that should be addressed for every child is comprehensive health insurance coverage that will provide benefits for all of the potential health issues above.
 Obtaining health insurance for a child early on in their life is important, as any conditions that they develop before insurance is purchased could be considered a pre-existing condition and might be excluded by most insurers.

 At Pacific Prime Singapore, we have a number of knowledgeable insurance agents on hand that can find a plan that addresses all of your concerns relating to the healthcare of your children.
-Contact us today and we can answer any and all questions you may have about insurance for babies in Singapore and beyond.
+Contact us today and we can answer any and all questions you may have about insurance in Singapore.
 We can also provide you with a free quote and plan comparisons between multiple insurers.